Mbucari/EccBrute/README.md

 # EccBrute
 Brute force 33-42 bit ECC private keys.
 I was able to check the entire keyspace of a 40-bit curve in under 18 hours using 8 cores on an i7-6700K.

 The speed of this program comes from the fast mulmod algorithm.
 Mulmod, or the modular product, is a * b mod q.
 When a * b overflows 64 bits, the modulus can't be computed in a single instruction.
 This mulmod implementation uses Math.BigMul to calculate and store the product in two qwords, then calculates the modulus in two steps.
 This only works if bitlength(a * b) + bitlength(q) <= 128.
 In practice, this means it will only work if the curve's Q parameter is 42 bits or less.
 This will work for Qs smaller than 33 bits, but in those cases the product would fit in a qword and you can use the language's built-in mod operator.
+Elliptic curve point addition requires 11 mulmood operations, and the speed of that operation makes or breakes the brute force time.

 Create a work.ini file in the EccBrut directory that follows the below format.